Wologman/Python_Notes/Tricky Python Structures.md

 `@property` returns the internal attribute storing the data.

-### Some useful decorator examples
+## Some useful decorator examples
-#### Timer decorators
+### Timer decorators
 An example of a handy decorator measuring the  runtime of a function.
-Note that it's also using the functoosl.wraps(func) decorator so it doesn't mess with the Python introspection functionality, and placeholders for any number of arguments.
+Note that it's also using the functools.wraps(func) decorator so it doesn't mess with the Python introspection functionality, and placeholders for any number of arguments.

 ```Python
 import time